The following illustrates a typical trade-in scenario:

 For GST purposes, two supplies have taken place:

 - You supplied the new equipment at $400 to the customer.

 - Your customer supplied the old equipment to you for $300.

 You should charge GST on the full retail price (i.e. $400) of the new equipment and issue a tax invoice to your customer for the full amount.
 You should not charge GST only on the net difference of $100.

 If your customer is GST-registered, he should charge GST on the trade-in value of the old equipment (i.e. $300) and issue a tax invoice to you.

 Common errors on output tax

-Learn about the GST implications for trade-in transactions by watching the “Trade-in Transactions” chapter (at 1:40min) of this video!
-You may click here for more videos on commonly made output tax errors.
+Learn about the GST implications for trade-in transactions by watching the video below.
+You may also view other videos on "Common GST Errors on Output Tax".